 Article 43.3(a): requirements under 20.13 must be met "at the time of issuance".
+Yes

+Verified?
+165

+PCS Comment

-See Section 6.2 Description of Mortgage Loans on pages 166+.
-None of the mortgage types rely on the sale of the underlying property.
+See Section 6.2 Description of Mortgage Loans.

 Although there was some uncertainty over the status of interest-only mortgages, this has been definitively cleared up by the EBA Guidelines specific statement that this criterion was not designed to capture these products.